gislab-npo/gislab-doc/docs/general/start.rst

 completely new to computers, this documentation should be very useful for you.
 Of course, the more experience you have, the more quickly you will learn.

 In general, this documentation does not assume any computer experience on your part.
-We try to explain in detail what :ref:`GIS.lab Desktop<gislab>`, :ref:`GIS.lab Web <gislab-web>` and GIS.lab Mobile are.
+We try to explain in detail what :ref:`GIS.lab Desktop<gislab>`, :ref:`Gisquick <gisquick>` are.
 We even tell you how to install and how to use every of these pieces in the most efficient way.

 .. _desktop-web-mobile: